-Should you buy the TP-Link Deco M5 or M4?
+TP-Link Deco M5 vs. Deco M4: Which should you buy?

 When it comes down to it, the biggest difference between the Deco M5 and the Deco M4 is the design.
 The Deco M5 has a much smaller space requirement and can be worked into nearly any area, making it easy to place it in the most optimal spot.
 The Deco M4 requires a lot more vertical space.
 That being said, the brave appearance of the Deco M4 fits its art deco inspired name with great vertical lines and an ornate vent pattern on top that beautifully blends function with design excess.

 Still, there is no substitute for raw performance when it comes to your network and the power and small size of the Deco M5 make it easy to recommend.
+Even when compared to some of the other best wireless routers.
 When it comes to your mesh network where every device needs to be able to efficiently talk to one another, speed is king and the Deco M5 reigns supreme.

 Small package, big network

-Build a mesh with the TP-Link Deco M5 and keep speeds high in every room of the house thanks to its subtle hockey puck design and big feature set with MU-MIMO support and fast AC1300 Wi-Fi speeds.
+Build a mesh with the TP-Link Deco M5 and keep speeds high in every room thanks to its subtle design and top specs like MU-MIMO support and AC1300 Wi-Fi.

 Newer design, older features

-The TP-Link Deco M4 has a pleasing design with a modern appearance shaped like a large coffee tumbler.
-With adequate AC1200 speeds on Wi-Fi and support for MU-MIMO, the Deco M4 can put an end to Wi-Fi dead spots..
+The TP-Link Deco M4 has a modern design kind of like a large coffee tumbler.
+Good AC1200 Wi-Fi speeds and MU-MIMO help eliminate dead spots in every room.